NVlabs/FPSci/docs/resultsFiles.md

 * `session_id`: The ID string of the session the trial was performed within
 * `trial_id`: The ID (index) of the trial type being performed within the session (i.e. its index within the session specifications `trials` array)
-* `trial_index`: The index of the particular trial type being performed (unqiue to the trial).
+* `trial_index`: The index of the particular trial type being performed (unique to the trial).
 This together with `session_id` and `trial_id` can be used to uniquely affiliate spawned targets to trials
 * `block_id`: The ID (index) of the current block being performed within the session (repeats trials)
 * `start_time`: The (wall clock) start time of the trial (useful for affiliating player/target actions)
 * `end_time`: The (wall clock) end time of the trial (useful for affiliating player/target actions)